kant2002/SqlMarshal/README.md

 ### Nullable parameters

 The codegen honor nullable parameters.
-If you specify paramter as non-nullable, it would not work with NULL values in the database, if you specify that null allowed, it properly convert NULL to null values in C#.
+If you specify parameter as non-nullable, it will not work with NULL values in the database, if you specify that null allowed, it properly convert NULL to null values in C#.

 ```